 We will furnish or make available to record holders of our common units, within 105 days after the close of each fiscal year, an annual report containing audited consolidated financial statements and a report on those consolidated financial statements by our independent public accountants.
 Except for our fourth quarter, we will also furnish or make available summary financial information within 50 days after the close of each quarter.
-We will be deemed to have made any such report available if we file such report with the SEC on EDGAR or make the report available on a publicly available website which we maintain.
+We will be deemed to have made any such report available if we file such report with the SEC on EDGAR or make the report available on our or the SEC's website.